Kmer-File-Format/kff-reference/README.md

 We call each of these pairs a block.
 The sequences are represented in a compacted way with 2 bits per nucleotide.

-Global variable requierment:
+Global variables requierment:
 * k: the kmer size for this section.
 * max: The maximum **number of kmers** per block.
 * data_size: The max size (in bytes) of a piece of data for one kmer.
 Can be 0 for "no data".

-Section values:
+Section contents:
 * type: char 'r' (1 Byte)
 * nb_blocks: The number blocks in this section (4 Bytes).
 * blocks: A list of blocks where each block is composed as follow: